alexs2112/android-sabacc/README.md

 Rules taken and implemented from http://sabacc.sourceforge.net/rules

 Very early alpha, not really in a playable state.
+To load to build the APK and test on your device, open the build.gradle file in Android Studio.

 **Deck Configuration**